friedger/info_tokens/docs/3bot_app.md

 ![](img/3Bot_Seed_Phrase.jpg)

+Seed Phrase allows you to access and recover your wallet from any device.
-We recommend making a screenshot of this screen, print it on paper and store it safely offline.
+We highly recommend write down your seed key on a paper and store it safely offline.

 > **3Bot does not have any access to or maintain records of your private key.
 It is your personal responsibility to keep your 24-word private key in a safe place.**